 John Mandy participated in thousands of audits during his 26-year tenure as a Quality Leader at Pfizer.
 Early on, Pfizer had thousands of GMP suppliers and CMOs located all over the world.
 In any given year, Mandy’s audit teams were executing over a thousand internal and external audits and assessments.
 But even he was surprised when he was helping a site prepare for a significant re-inspection and had a local QA lead proudly show him a validation qualification for a new paper shredder.
 That was just one of many times that he observed teams not taking a risk-based approach to systems validation.

-Members of the Life Sciences Quality Leaders Forum (QLF) met in Durham, North Carolina last week to discuss risk-based systems validation.
+Members of the Quality Leaders Forum (QLF) for Life Sciences met in Durham, North Carolina last week to discuss risk-based systems validation.
 John Mandy and Tim Reinhardt of RMC, both experts in compliance and quality management systems, moderated roundtable discussions, starting by deconstructing the concept of system validation.

 Mandy and Reinhardt stressed the need for Quality Leaders to ask themselves: Is validation useful?
 Is it helping your business or is it just a scare tactic?
 If the latter, how do you know where to draw the line?
 They noted that many of their consulting clients believe that there is a higher risk when validating software in general, including electronic quality management systems, but feel this assumption is unwarranted.